LilithElina/CPANG19/_posts/2019-09-27-testing_pandora.md

 - What does it mean when a variant has almost equal forward and reverse coverage?
 - Why don't we get the same output when mapping single or multiple samples?
 - What is the reference in the VCF file?

+## Answers from Rachel Colquhoun

+Rachel left a long and very helpful [comment](http://disq.us/p/261owm2) below this post answering my questions. **Thank you** very much for that!
+I'm going to summarise the answers here and copy the whole thing to my [Q&A page]({{ "/pages/QA.html" | relative_url }}).
+She also clarified the differences between `pandora map` and `pandora compare` on [GitHub](https://github.com/rmcolq/pandora/issues/205#event-2873508882), which led me to check the options of those commands again and apparently they changed since I first wrote this protocol.
+Is the [Singularity container](https://singularity.lbl.gov/) updating itself?

+- The sequences in pandora_multisample.vcf_ref.fa are reference sequences for the variant calling.
+They are chosen to be as close as possible to the samples that were mapped and for which the VCF is generated.
+- The gaps are coverage gaps in the allele, or better: of kmers covering the allele.
+- Illumina reads usually should have almost equal forward and reverse coverage.
+I am not sure how I could get confused there.
+- `pandora map` is an option for cases where only one sample is available, and therefor has a different output.
+Using the `--output-vcf` or `--genotype` options should still lead to a VCF file for this single sample.
+Gene presence/absense can be judged from the pandora.consensus.fq.gz file (only genes which were covered in the mapping are included).

+- There is no plan to allow paired-end mapping input in Pandora.
+It's possible to concatenate the two read files, but then the reads should probably be "shuffled" (my wording), since Pandora stops reading the input file once a coverage threshold (which can be defined with `--max_covg`) is reached.